USEPA/haztrak/docs/haztrak_book/src/design/sdd.md

 The task queue can be scaled horizontally to include additional workers as needed.
 We also deploy [task schedulers](#task-scheduler) for periodic tasks.

+The Haztrak project uses the distributed task queue, [Celery](https://docs.celeryq.dev/en/stable/)

+For more information, see our [chapter on the task queue](./task-queue.md)

 #### Task Scheduler